-The medical name for bladder infection is Cystitis and it appears when Escherichia coli (E. coli) bacteria enter and travel up the urethra, infect the urine and inflame the internal bladder lining.
+Informally known as a water infection, the medical name for bladder infection is Cystitis and it appears when Escherichia coli (E. coli) bacteria enter and travel up the urethra, infect the urine and inflame the internal bladder lining.
 E. coli is found primarily in the bowel, and lesser so, in the vagina and on the skin between the anus and the vagina (perineum).
 Although harmless in the bowel, E. coli bacteria thrives in urine’s acidic state and causes infection.

 A woman’s shorter urethra allows the bacteria to reach the bladder quickly.
 Additionally, the close proximity of the urethral, vaginal and anal openings make it easy for bacteria to be transferred.